bamerman/tech-writing-workshop/file_howto.md

 # How to add files to your GitHub repository
-Uploading files to your GitHub repository is useful for the following reasons:
+Adding files to your GitHub repository lets you do two things:
-- Lets you edit files on GitHub
+- Edit files on GitHub
-- Makes your files available for other GitHub users to edit and borrow.
+- Collaborate with other GitHub users <br>
-> :bulb: For information on how GitHub users edit and borrow each other's projects, see branches, pull requests, and forks.
+To add a file to your GitHub repository, follow these steps:
+1. Under